derekTurner/BabylonJSdemo25/NOTES.md

 Motion02 - adds pick motion to spin the player around the y axis.
 Working on this.

-Motion03 - adds baked animations to the player mesh.
+Motion03 - adds baked animations to the player mesh uses assetsContainer